 As a best practice, work with your recordkeeper to store and coordinate the delivery of these documents to the auditor.

 One particular area to focus on is defining what “compensation” is eligible for deferrals and employer matches.
-Some plans define compensation as “all compensation reported for W-2 purposes” which would include salary, tips, and bonuses and exclude moving expenses and deferred compensation.
-A mismatch can occur when the payroll system is set up without aligning with the plan’s definitions, resulting in overpayments to participants.
-This can be a time consuming and expensive issue to correct down the road.
+Some plans define compensation as “all compensation reported for W-2 purposes,” which would include salary, tips, and bonuses and exclude moving expenses and deferred compensation.
+A mismatch can occur when the payroll system is set up without aligning with the plan’s definitions, resulting in overpayments to savers.
+This can be a time-consuming and expensive issue to correct down the road.

 Manual procedures are prone to error, so evaluate areas where administration can be automated.
-For example, auto-enrollment and auto-escalation are effective ways to ensure that all eligible employees are aware of your retirement plan offering and have the opportunity to participate or opt-out.
+For example, auto-enrollment and auto-escalation are effective ways to make sure that all eligible employees are aware of your retirement plan offering and have the opportunity to participate or opt out.
 Another good automation is around payroll integration.
 Ask your recordkeeper if it can obtain payroll files and data fees directly from your payroll provider so that you don’t have to spend time following up with your employees.
 This will minimize the risk of denying eligible employees access to the plan.